Orgasm: Fertility

 Evolutionary psychologists Christopher Ryan and Cacilda Jethá, in their discussion of the female orgasm, address how long it takes for females to achieve orgasm compared to males, and females' ability to have multiple orgasms, hypothesizing how especially well suited to multiple partners and insemination this is.
 They quote primate sexuality specialist Alan Dixson in saying that the monogamy-maintenance explanation for female orgasm "seems far-fetched" because "females of other primate species, and particularly those with multimale-multifemale [promiscuous] mating systems such as macaques and chimpanzees, exhibit orgasmic responses in the absence of such bonding or the formation of stable family units."
 On the other hand, Dixson states that "Gibbons, which are primarily monogamous, do not exhibit obvious signs of female orgasm."

+Consistent with this view, Puts, Dawood, and Welling in "Why women have orgasms: An evolutionary analysis", review evidence from species of nonhuman primates in which multiple possible behavioral correlates of orgasm have been reported and note that "the majority of nonhuman primate species… in which female orgasm appears to exist have been reported to exhibit multi-male social structures, though it should be noted that multimale sociality is common in anthropoid primates generally."
 The female promiscuity explanation of female sexuality was echoed at least 12 years earlier by other evolutionary biologists, and there is increasing scientific awareness of the female proceptive phase.
 Though Dixson classifies humans as mildly polygynous in his survey of primate sexuality, he appears to have doubts, when he writes, "One might argue that ... the female's orgasm is rewarding, increases her willingness to copulate with a variety of males rather than one partner, and thus promotes sperm competition."
 Ryan and Jethá use this as evidence for their theory that partible paternity and promiscuity was common for early modern humans.
+Wheatley and Puts note in "Evolutionary Science of Female Orgasm", that females with a more secure attachment style had a higher chance of orgasm with a partner, and in females more open to uncommitted sex report a higher chance of orgasm in a short- term hookup.
+These findings suggest that the functions of female orgasm may be facultative, used for either conception, in those more open to uncommitted sex, or pair bonding for those looking for a deeper attachment.